DaviTirapeliVieira/DaviTirapeliVieira/README.md

 **`System Development Student`**

-Oi!
-Eu sou o Davi Tirapeli Vieira, mas no mundo digital muita gente me conhece como Netuno 🌊💻.
-Tenho 17 anos, sou do estado de São Paulo e atualmente estudo Desenvolvimento de Sistemas na Etec.
-Sou apaixonado por tecnologia, adoro aprender coisas novas e sempre busco evoluir, seja nos estudos, em projetos ou nos games. 🚀
+Hi!
+I'm Davi Tirapeli Vieira, but in the digital world, many people know me as Netuno 🌊💻.
+I'm 17 years old, from the state of São Paulo, and I’m currently studying Systems Development at Etec.
+I'm passionate about technology, love learning new things, and always strive to grow—whether in my studies, projects, or gaming. 🚀

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages & Technologies

 <img
     align="left"